TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 Assuming a profile is ready for deployment.
 Save and Export the profile using the ProfileCreator file menu.
 File > Export...

 On the export menu, choose a location to save the profile.
 The profile will be uploaded to a JumpCloud command.
-Optionally [sign the profile](#signing-profiles).
+Optionally, [sign the profile](#signing-profiles) with an Apple Developer certificate.

 ![export profile menu](images/export_profile.png)

 ## Import the "JumpCloud Install Custom Configuration Profile" Command

-Using the PowerShell module, import the Custom Configuration Profile command to a JumpCloud tenant.
+Using the PowerShell module, import the [Install Custom Configuration Profile](Mac&#32;-&#32;Install&#32;Custom&#32;Configuration&#32;Profile.md) command to a JumpCloud tenant.

 ```pwsh
 Import-JCCommand "Bit.ly-REPLACE_ME"
 ```

-Open the newly imported JumpCloud command.
+Open the newly imported JumpCloud command within the JumpCloud Console.
 Under "Files" select the "Upload Files" button and upload the .mobileconfig profile created with ProfileCreator.
-Select target systems and run the command to deploy the profile to systems.
+Copy the .mobileconfig name to the "profile" variable within the command text block like the example below:

 ![name and upload configuration](images/notification_upload_name.png)

-Optionally rename the command to help identify which profile is installed.
+Optionally, rename the command to help identify which profile is installed.
 If desired, the install script could be modified to install multiple profiles.
 Each profile would need to be uploaded to the command and each profile would need to be installed explicitly and separately like the example commands below:

 ```bash
 /usr/bin/profiles -I -F "/tmp/Catalina Notification Profile.mobileconfig"